27/02/2022 We’ve added further clarifications since the review was first published, including that the Steam Deck’s desktop mode uses KDE Plasma.

 ‘Discover’ is your best friend here, with plenty of programs bundled into ‘flatpaks’, which you can install with a single click.
 All the usual suspects are here, including Spotify, Discord, and several emulators.
 The Heroic Games Launcher is working on a flatpak so you can easily access your Epic Games Store and GOG collection, but you’ll need to install the appimage from Github until this is ready.

 It’s not quite as refined as its handheld counterpart and there’s no guarantee how well things will get along with the Deck’s form factor.
-On one hand, I can play Eastward easily enough through Epic Games via Heroic, but it doesn’t let me add it into my non-Steam library.
+On one hand, I can play Eastward easily enough through Epic Games via Heroic, but it doesn’t let me add it to my non-Steam library.
 Axiom Verge 2, on the other, doesn’t even boot.

 Desktop mode benefits from hooking the Steam Deck up to a gaming mouse and keyboard, which requires a dock.
 Valve’s official dock is on its way, but the developers assure me that any USB Type-C hub will do the trick and shouldn’t brick your device like the Nintendo Switch once suffered from.
 Still, I didn’t have one available, so I rose to the challenge of using desktop mode with the handheld controls – spoiler alert, it’s not that fun.

-You can easily use the right trackpad to navigate the cursor and R2 to left click, but you’ll have to source your own on-screen keyboard since SteamOS’s shortcuts don’t work here.
+You can easily use the right trackpad to navigate the cursor and R2 to left-click, but you’ll have to source your own on-screen keyboard since SteamOS’s shortcuts don’t work here.
 Fortunately, CoreKeyboard is a couple of clicks away in Discover, but it makes me miss the dedicated keyboard button on the Aya Neo – which incidentally isn’t on the latest Ayaneo Next for some reason.

 We’re told that desktop mode will improve given time.
 It’s very likely that Epic Games is mulling over a better solution, Xbox might consider Game Pass for the Deck, and Netflix could eventually release a Linux app so you can download your shows rather than needing a broadband connection.
 The reality, however, is that none of this exists yet, and the Steam Deck is not a replacement for your desktop gaming PC.